techmo-pl/tts-api-python/README.md

 ### Invoke RPC

 Invoking RPC simply requires to call a desired method on a [_stub_](https://grpc.io/docs/what-is-grpc/core-concepts/#using-the-api) object dedicated to a specific _service_.

-## Docker

-The project provides a Dockerfile for a preconfigured development environment, rather used by the CI pipeline.